Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 5. A template.

-A ready-to-use template can be an editorial calendar, a content brief, or a social media planner.
-You can then save the visitor real time and effort.
+Think of a ready-to-use template: maybe it’s an editorial calendar, a content brief, or even a social media planner.
+This is how you actually save your visitors real time and effort.

 How to Deliver Your Lead Magnet Using OptinMonster

-The most effective way to deliver a lead magnet on a WordPress site is through a targeted, behavior-triggered campaign — and OptinMonster makes this straightforward to set up.
+The smartest way to get a lead magnet onto a WordPress site is through a targeted campaign that kicks in based on visitor behavior.
+Luckily, OptinMonster makes this really simple to get going.

-Your lead magnet offer should appear on the page most closely connected to the resource you’re offering.
+The trick is to make sure your lead magnet offer shows up on the page that’s most relevant to the resource you’re giving out.

 To get started with more ways to generate leads, take a look at this list of the best lead magnet ideas.